 The SAT is optional for admission to the university, but certain programs will consider it if you are seeking direct admission into competitive majors.
 For the most up-to-date information, visit the Admissions website for what we look for.

 Colorado State University offers a number of financial aid options for international students, including select scholarships for new, first-year international students.
-Once accepted, International students who meet specific criteria may be automatically awarded a scholarship up to $10,000, based on GPA.
+Once accepted, International students who meet specific criteria will be automatically considered for a scholarship up to $12,000, based on prior school work and additional factors.
 More information about international student scholarships and financial aid can be found on the OFA website.

 UNDERGRADUATE DIRECT AND CONDITIONAL ADMISSION REQUIREMENTS